 A Quick Overview of the Main Types of Motorhomes

-We’ve already written in-depth about the different types and styles of RVs you’re most likely to see out there on the market.
-But just as a quick refresher, let’s go over the RV classes briefly here, too.
+We’ve already written in-depth about the different types and styles of RVs you’re most likely to find on the market.
+Let’s take a closer look at some of the features of Class B campers.

 Class B Motorhome Size: Good Things Come in Small Packages!

 Perhaps the most notable attribute of a Class B van is its size relative to other motorhomes.
 Unlike Class A and Class C rigs, these motorhomes are able to pack a lot of creature comforts into a teeny-tiny footprint.

 Some Class B RVs have extended ceilings so you can stand up fully while inside the rig.
 You may also be familiar with the little “pop-up” ceilings in converted Westfalia vans.

 Although their size is pretty consistent, Class B RVs come with a wide variety of different features.
 They are made by a large number of manufacturers and have a range of prices and quality.
 For instance, tiny Volkswagen camper vans fit the Class B category.
 But so do the tricked-out, Mercedes-based Class B RV Sprinters, one of the best brands of Class B motorhomes on the market.

 But let’s back up a little bit.
 What are the main stats and characteristics of a Class B RV?

 Class B Motorhome Length